 DIY, LIVER PATE FOR DOGS RECIPE

 There’s a popular brand of pate here that has liver in it, but it’s pricey.
-Also, a lot of that would represent too much organ meat at once for my dogs.
+Also, a lot of that would represent too much organ meat for some dogs.
 Instead, my pate for dogs recipe includes a base of their usual 80-10-10 raw food mince, plus some steamed veg and some cream cheese to soften the mix, some ground eggshell and a little liver.
 The resulting proportions are not far off the 80-10-10 original.

 A note on using liver: to avoid any nasty pathogens in raw meat for your dog, you should freeze it first.
-I buy a pack of liver every week and leave it in the freezer for a week before defrosting it to use in recipes.
+I buy a pack of liver every week and leave it in the freezer for a couple of weeks before defrosting it to use in recipes.

 Here’s the recipe: